-Radiogardase (insoluble prussian blue) is used to treat people who have been contaminated with radioactive cesium or thallium, or non-radioactive thallium.
-It works by binding to the metals in the digestive tract to keep the body from absorbing them.
-Common side effects include constipation or stomach discomfort.
+Radiogardase (insoluble prussian blue) is an antidote used to treat people who have been contaminated with radioactive cesium or thallium, or non-radioactive thallium.
+Radiogardase works by binding to the metals in the digestive tract to keep the body from absorbing them.
+Common side effects of Radiogardase include:

 The recommended dose of Radiogardase insoluble for adults and adolescents is 3 grams orally three times a day.
 The recommended pediatric dose is 1 gram orally three times a day.
 Radiogardase may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Radiogardase may be harmful to a fetus.
 Tell your doctor if you are pregnant before you are treated with Radiogardase.
 It is unknown if this drug passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breastfeeding.

 Our Radiogardase (insoluble prussian blue) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.

 Radiogardase in Detail - Patient Information: Side Effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.